NikolaiRadke/AI.duino/README.md

 You can completly remove the extension in the AI.duino settings panel bei clickung the uninstall button.
 Are you sure?
 Are you really REALLY sure?

+If you installed AI.duino manually into the plugin folder, you need to remove it by yourself.
+AI.duino has no permissions to to that.

 ## API keys

 AI.duino communicates through the API with the AIs.
 It's impossible to  connect through the web